AndersDeath/diary2/000-current.md

 # 15 February - Wednesday - Yerevan - 139 day of immigration

 I printed all needed documents for visa.
 Probably tomorrow we are going to the visa center.
+I got another interview invitation, which is really cool.